World Journal of Environmental Biosciences

 INTRODUCTION

 Waste is any material that is discarded after first use or is unusable, worthless, or damaged.
 This includes hazardous waste, municipal solid waste (household waste), radioactive waste, etc (Patil & Kamble, 2017).
-Urban areas are generating more solid waste than ever before thanks to population growth and economic development (Jayakrishnan et al., 2013).
+Urban areas are generating more solid waste than ever before thanks to population growth and economic development (Jayakrishnan et al., 2013; Rezapour-Nasrabad & Tayyar-Iravanlou, 2022).
 In developing countries, hazardous wastes are often dumped directly into the environment threatening human health and the ecosystem.
 However, with so many different sources of waste, it appears to be a difficult process for governments to regulate the growing problem of hazardous compounds in the environment (Enger & Smith, 2004).
 These tasks are often performed by workers known as community laborers.
-The garbage that is discharged for collection is frequently thrown directly on the ground in poor nations instead of being stored in closed containers, necessitating manual shoveling, or it is placed in open containers that need to be picked up manually (Jayakrishnan et al., 2013).
+The garbage that is discharged for collection is frequently thrown directly on the ground in poor nations instead of being stored in closed containers, necessitating manual shoveling, or placed in open containers that need to be picked up manually (Jayakrishnan et al., 2013).

 India has 2.9 billion urban dwellers, each of whom emits 0.64 kg of municipal solid waste (MSW) every day.
 About 3 billion people live in the world now, producing 1.2 kilograms per person every day.
 By 2025, there will likely be 4.3 billion urban residents and 1.42 kilograms of MSW produced daily per person.
 India is a nation with a sizable rural population.
-By 2026, however, it is anticipated that 40% of Indians would reside in urban areas.
-Currently, it is projected that the country's urban areas produce 48 million tons of solid trash and 4,400 million cubic meters of liquid waste each year (Joshi & Ahmed, 2016; Mankani, 2020).
+By 2026, however, it is anticipated that 40% of Indians will reside in urban areas.
+Currently, it is projected that the country's urban areas produce 48 million tons of solid trash and 4,400 million cubic meters of liquid waste each year (Joshi & Ahmed, 2016; Mankani, 2020; Ortiz et al., 2022).
 The nature of the garbage being handled, the emissions from those materials, and the tools being utilized expose workers and waste collectors to a variety of dangers, health concerns, and accidents (Nasufi et al., 2019).

 Figure 1.
 Present scenarios and future projections of waste production (Kumar & Agrawal, 2020)